awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md

    PROMPT> aws rds add-role-to-db-cluster --db-cluster-identifier my-cluster --role-arn arn:aws:iam::123456789012:role/AllowAuroraLambdaRole
    ```

-1. If you are using the default DB cluster parameter group, you will need to create a new DB cluster parameter group\.
+1. If you are using the default DB cluster parameter group, create a new DB cluster parameter group\.
 If you are already using a custom DB parameter group, you can use that group instead of creating a new DB cluster parameter group\.

    To create a new DB cluster parameter group, call the `create-db-cluster-parameter-group` command from the AWS CLI, as shown following\.